SDK Application Reference

 <MAC>

-can be obtained from the device label, the format is xx:xx:xx:xx:xx:xx.<newIP>
+: The camera MAC address.
+It can be obtained from the device label, with the format of xx:xx:xx:xx:xx:xx.<newIP>

 Steps on Windows 10:

-Check if the computer’s IP address is within the target subnet.
-If it is not (e.g., the target subnet is 192.168.5.XX, but the current IP address is in the 192.168.6.XX subnet), then need to modify the computer’s IP address.
+Check if the host computer’s IP address is within the target subnet.
+If not (e.g., the target subnet is 192.168.5.XX, but the current IP address is in the 192.168.6.XX subnet), then it is necessary to modify the host computer’s IP address.

 Open the